pretzelai/pretzelai/README.md

 pretzel lab
 ```

-Just as with Jupyter, you should see a URL to access the Pretzel interface.
+You'll be able to access the Pretzel interface via the provided URL.

 To use your own AI model, see the [Configuration](#configuration) section.